Everything you need to know about ‘Mary Poppins’ in London

 Nearly two years after the London production, the Broadway premiere of Mary Poppins opened at the New Amsterdam Theatre from 16 Oct.
 2006, with West End cast members reprising their acclaimed performances in New York.
 Mary Poppins ran for longer than its West End original, closing on 3 Mar.
 2013.

 The West End revival of Mary Poppins began performances at the Prince Edward Theatre from 23 Oct.
 2019.
-Currently, the production is suspended due to the pandemic but is expected to return from 7 Aug.
-2021.
+Mary Poppins will play its final West End performance on 8 Jan.
+2023.

 Who wrote Mary Poppins?